jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

 * I add a :ref:`variable<what is a variable?>` for ``[]``

   .. code-block:: python
-    :lineno-start: 50
+    :lineno-start: 88
     :emphasize-lines: 3

             self.assertIsNot((), False)

             a_list = []
-            assert [] is not None
+            assert [] is not False
             # self.assertIs([], False)
             self.assertIsNot([], False)

 * I use the :ref:`variable<what is a variable?>` to remove repetition of ``[]``

   .. code-block:: python
-    :lineno-start: 50
+    :lineno-start: 88
     :emphasize-lines: 4-5, 7-8

             self.assertIsNot((), False)

             a_list = []
-            # assert [] is not None
+            # assert [] is not False
-            assert a_list is not None
+            assert a_list is not False
             # self.assertIs([], False)
             # self.assertIsNot([], False)
             self.assertIsNot(a_list, False)